yuehanwang17mcp/big-data-spring2018/week-04/PSet3_TwitterAPI.md

 ### Step 1

-Using the Twitter REST API, collect at least 80,000 tweets.
+Using the Twitter REST API, collect at least 2,000 tweets.
 Do not specify a search term.
 Use a lat/lng of `42.359416,-71.093993` and a radius of `5mi`.
-Note that this will probably take 20-30 minutes to run.
+This will take 1-2 minutes to run.

 ### Step 2